Skip to content

 What Are the Most Common Setup Mistakes?

 Gartner found that organisations with clean, well-governed customer data achieve 70% faster time-to-value on marketing technology investments (Gartner, 2024).
-Conversely, poor data quality is the biggest setup blocker.
-Here’s what to avoid:
+The flip side: dodgy data quality is the biggest setup blocker.
+Here’s what we keep running into.

 Skipping IP warm-up.
-Sending 100,000 emails on day one from a new IP guarantees spam folder placement.
-Follow the warm-up schedule — it takes 2–4 weeks but protects your long-term deliverability.
+Sending 100,000 emails on day one from a fresh IP is a guaranteed trip to the spam folder.
+Follow the warm-up schedule.
+Yes, it takes 2-4 weeks.
+That’s the price of long-term deliverability.

 Using your primary domain for sending.
-If something goes wrong during warm-up, your main domain’s reputation takes the hit.
+If warm-up goes sideways, your main domain’s reputation takes the hit.
 Always use a dedicated subdomain.
+Always.

 Importing dirty data.
-Duplicate contacts, invalid emails, and contacts without consent records create immediate problems — high bounce rates, low engagement, and compliance risk.
-Clean your data before importing it into Emarsys.
+Duplicate contacts, invalid emails, contacts without consent records.
+They all create immediate problems.
+High bounce rates, low engagement, compliance risk.
+Clean your data before importing into Emarsys.
+I reckon this one mistake accounts for more delayed launches than anything else we see.

-Launching all channels simultaneously.
+Launching all channels at once.
 Get email working first.
-Validate your data flows, test personalisation, confirm deliverability.
-Then add SMS, push, and web.
-Parallel launch multiplies complexity and makes troubleshooting difficult.
+Validate data flows, test personalisation, confirm deliverability.
+Then bring in SMS, push, and web.
+Parallel launch multiplies complexity and makes troubleshooting a nightmare.

 Ignoring Web Extend installation.
 Without web tracking, Emarsys can’t build behaviour-based segments or trigger browse abandonment campaigns.
-Install it early, even if you’re not using those features immediately.
+Install it early, even if you’re not using those features right away.

 FAQ